 Robert Burns (oil on canvas, 1787)

-On agreeing to a commission it is very important for you, as the artist, to discuss and consider your client's ideas about the work in order to ensure that your approach to the project is acceptable to them.
-In this particular case, the only limitations imposed by the client was that the portrait should be '16X24' inches and based on the 18th century oil painting by Alexander Nasmyth.
+Like many portraits, our acrylic painting of Robert Burns was the result of a commission.
+On agreeing to a commission it is very important for the artist to discuss and consider the client's ideas about the work in order to ensure that your approach to the subject is acceptable to them.
+In this particular case, the only limitations imposed by the client was that the portrait should be '16 x 24' inches and based on the 18th century oil painting by Alexander Nasmyth.
 As there are so few first hand likenesses of Burns in existence, it was also suggested that a description of the poet by the young Sir Walter Scott be used to inspire the image: ".....the eye alone, I think, indicated the poetical character and temperament.
 It was large, and of a dark cast, and literally glowed when he spoke with feeling or interest.
 I never saw such another eye in a human head, though I have seen the most distinguished men of my time."

-The Preparatory Drawing
+Acrylic Portraits: The Preparatory Drawing

 Pencil Portrait of Robert Burns

 Whether you are working from life, photographs, or in this case another painting, it is necessary to create a preparatory drawing of the subject.
 This drawing is done to help you to resolve some of the difficulties that lie ahead:

 - A preparatory drawing should address any problems that you envisage in creating the image, e.g. the correct balance of proportion, tone and detail that give you the likeness you desire.

 - A preparatory drawing should be the same scale as the painting so that it can be used to trace and transfer the final image onto the canvas.